-Now we also hire a manager to operate the business for you.
-If you're a surfer, surf is up, so you'd rather be surfing than maybe running the business.
-So we pay this manager 250 at the end of the season.
-So we don't pay the manager, him or her, right away.
-But we say you will receive a salary once the season is over.
-But it's clearly a claim someone has against us, right?
-In this case, the employee, the manager has a claim against a business for a salary payment.
-And we owe him or her money into the future.
-So we have to make a recording.
-We've got to do something in the financial statements affects template.
-So how do we do this?
-We will include an accrued debt, specially a salaries payable and also an expense.
+We also hire a manager to operate the business on our behalf, and we pay them £250 at the end of the season.
+Although we do not pay the manager straight away, it is clear that there is now a claim against us: The manager has a claim against the business for a salary payment, and we owe them money in the future.
+The claim has to be recorded in the financial statement effects template.
+We do this by including an accrued debt, which here takes the form of salaries payable and expenses.
+When we rent the jet ski, the business itself is prepaying for something.
+It is now the beginning of February, and we are paying for access to this jet ski for a whole year.
+Some of the use of this jet ski will therefore flow into the next year, and so there is an event that continues over two years and into a new financial statement period.
+We therefore have to decide whether to record it at its value or to make an adjustment.

-Another interesting one I incorporated here-- and you will see this often with businesses-- that the business itself prepays for something.
-So we are renting a jet ski, you know, for some people that might want to surf some really big waves, do some tow in surfing or just customers that don't want to paddle and just be towed into the lineup.
-So what we're doing is we prepaying for this jet ski.

-So it's February 1, and we're paying for this jet ski for a whole year.
-So we have access to it for a whole year.
-As you can see the way I structured this, some of the use of this jet ski will flow into the next year, so will go into the second year.
-So we have an event that carries over two periods, over into a new period, over into a new financial statement period.
-So what do we do there?
-Do we just keep it at its value?
-Or do we have to make an adjustment?
-So that's something else we have to decide.

-And then the transaction number 12.
-Our first customers had such a good time that they book again and pay in advance.
-OK, so we receive money, although we haven't done any service yet.
-So we receive money upfront so that they can guarantee their spot at the resort for the next season.
-So we receive money, but we haven't provided service yet.
-Again, what do we do here?
-We will record it as a liability.
-Specifically, an unearned revenue since we haven’t performed a service yet.
+When our customers rebook, they pay in advance to guarantee their place for next year.
+In other words, we are receiving money for a service we have not yet provided.
+We will record this as a liability; because we have not yet performed the service, this is unearned revenue.

-And then lastly, running a successful business, we have to, hopefully, be able to generate some profits for our investors and pay them a dividend, pay some of that money out that we earned, right, so not everything will go into earned capital.
-They actually have an outflow of profit to our shareholders.
-And how is that recorded?
+Finally, in running a business we aim to generate profits for our investors, and we pay them a dividend instead of putting all the profits into earned capital.
+Like the other transactions, this outflow of profit to our shareholders has to be recorded.

 Adjustments

-Adjusting entries convert the accounts from a partial cash/ partial accrual basis of accounting to the full accrual basis of accounting.
-Accountants identify end-of-period adjusting entries by asking two questions about the balance sheet:
+Adjusting entries convert the accounts from a partial cash/ partial accrual basis of accounting to a full accrual basis of accounting.
+Accountants identify end–of–period adjusting entries by asking the following two questions about the balance sheet:

 Are there any asset or liability amounts in the preliminary balances that are overstated?